Ephemera: Printed ephemera

 Commonly, printed ephemera is seen to not exceed "more than thirty-two pages in length", although some understandings are more broadly encompassing.
 Ephemera is chiefly observed as single page materials, with variance and repeat characteristics.
 The material usage of printed ephemera is very often minimal and much are without art, although a distinct design lexicon can be found in pieces.
 Early ephemera, functionally monochromatic and predominantly textual, indicates a greater access to printing from common people and later cheap photography.
 17th century ephemera incorporated administrative elements and more visuals.
 Advertising and information are among the primary elements of ephemera; design elements, which are typically indicative of the period of origin, such as the Renaissance, likely changed in accordance to higher literacy rates.
 The prose of ephemera could range from pithy to relatively long (~400 words, for example).
 By the 19th century, color printing was present, as were vivid, creative, innovative and ornate design, due to the incorporation of lithography.
 The modern ephemera of duplicating machines and photocopiers are chiefly informative.
 Ephemera's "generic legibility" was achieved through the use of visuals, a quality that was significantly democratised by ephemera.

 Various forms of printed ephemera deteriorate quickly, a key element in definitions of ephemera.
-Althoughbroad, pre-19th century ephemera has seldom survived.
+Although broad, pre-19th century ephemera has seldom survived.
 Much of ephemera was not intended to be disposed of.
 Assignats saw widespread contempt on account of their low-quality, endangering their survival rate.
 The temperance movement produced ubiquitous ephemera; some printed ephemera have had production quantities of millions, although quantifying the matter is often reliant upon limited yet vast approximation.
 Such temperance ephemera was prominent enough to elicit contemporaneous sentimentality and disdain.
 By this point, ephemera was printed by various establishments, having likely become a major element of some.